Owira PM, Ojewole JA. The grapefruit: an old wine in a new glass? Metabolic and cardiovascular perspectives.

 PubMed PMID: 20972517.
 [Free Full Text via PubMed.]

 Noting that grapefruit is popular worldwide for its taste and nutritive value and also as a functional food with health benefits, researchers from the University of KwaZulu-Natal (Durban, South Africa) reviewed the literature about grapefruit, its interactions with drugs, and its effects on the metabolic syndrome and cardiovascular disease.

-From the conclusion:
+From the Conclusions:

-Important note: The information on my blog is not intended as a substitute for medical professional help or advice but is to be used only as an aid in understanding current medical knowledge.
+The information on my blog is not intended as a substitute for medical professional help or advice but is to be used only as an aid in understanding current medical knowledge.
 A physician should always be consulted for any health problem or medical condition.